Information last updated: March 2026

 What Are HR Managers and What Do They Do?

-HR managers oversee a wide variety of tasks, including recruiting and onboarding employees, developing talent, and making sure that the organization is meeting legal obligations as they relate to employment.
-Often, they assist other managers throughout the company with employment-related concerns and help resolve any disputes that arise between staff members.
-These professionals also work alongside an organization’s leaders to implement effective strategies for managing employees and helping them grow professionally.
+HR managers oversee a wide variety of tasks, including recruiting and onboarding employees, supporting training and development, and ensuring the organization meets legal employment obligations.
+Often, they assist other managers across the company with employment-related concerns and help resolve disputes between staff members.

 For more information, see our article on the 7 functions of the human resources department.